Bikingman/cycleosm/README.md

-Library for extracting and standardizing large datasets OSM datasets.
+Library for extracting and standardizing large OSM datasets.